informaticmonad/bibframe/model/bfrare.md

 ## appearsIn

-* label: Appears In
+* label: appears in
 * refines: < http://bibfra.me/vocab/dcrmc>
 * synonyms:
-* description: Work in which an identical plate appears, but cannot definitely be determined to be removed from.
+* description: Relationship to work in which an identical plate appears, but cannot definitely be determined to be removed from.
-* value: Literal
+* value: URI
 * scope: <http://bibfra.me/vocab/rare>
 * remark: